-Returning stallholders have preferential booking from 1st October to 31st October to apply and pay for their previous year's site.
-Please make a diary note to come back and apply in October.
+Returning stallholders have preferential booking during the opening month to apply and pay for their previous year's site.

 After the opening month, ALL remaining sites are open for general allocation.

 For first time applicants, early application and site payment could increase your chances of gaining a site.
-To make applying easier, register as a website user on this site so that you can be included in our mailing list and have automatic access to the application forms in October.
+To make applying easier, register as a website user on this site so that you can be included in our mailing list and have automatic access to the application form when we open.

-Priority stall allocation is given to stall holders who attended the previous Fair(s) until 31st October the preceding year.
-From the 1st November following that, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
+Priority stall allocation is given to stall holders who attended the previous Fair(s) until end of the opening month.
+From beginning of the following month, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
 We place previous stallholder requests first, and then evaluate and place new applicants.

 While every effort is made to accommodate stallholder needs and site requirements, the Fair organisers reserve the right to make site allocation changes as required, in order to best serve the interests of the Fair.

 You snooze - you lose!

-Stallholders who miss a Fair without negotiating a leave of absence for extreme difficulty lose their site priority consideration even if they have held it for some time.
+Stallholders who miss a Fair without letting us know, may lose their site priority consideration even if they have held it for some time.
 This has a positive effect for others opening the way for new stallholder applicants and for those who wish to change to other sites.